 For Headliner Highlight 21, we hear from Adrian Brady-Cesana of The CXChronicles Podcast.

-The podcasts name is The CXChronicles Podcast.
-Each week we bring on all kinds of incredible business leaders from all sorts of amazing companies across the world and we talk about the four CX pillars: team, tools, process and feedback.
+The podcast’s name is The CXChronicles Podcast.
+Each week we bring on all kinds of incredible business leaders from all sorts of amazing companies worldwide, and we talk about the four CX pillars: team, tools, process, and feedback.

-We get into the weeds with these different business owners around all of the different things that they’re working on at the given time, and we’ve had phenomenal people from fuboTV, Comcast, Microsoft, Ebay, Vimeo, Thumbtack, Greenhouse.
-We’ve had best selling authors like Shep Hyken, and Jeff Gothelf on the show.
+We get into the weeds with these different business owners around all of the different things they’re working on at the given time.
+We’ve had phenomenal people from fuboTV, Comcast, Microsoft, eBay, Vimeo, Thumbtack, Greenhouse.
+We’ve had best selling authors like Shep Hyken and Jeff Gothelf on the show.
 We’ve had business leaders from Betterment and Grindr and all of these incredible startups in New York City and San Francisco.

-And again, each week we bring these folks on; talking to the CX Nation, which is my audience name, and we get people thinking about how you can grow your audience through customer experience.
+Each week, we bring these folks on, talking to the CX Nation, which is my audience name, and we get people thinking about how you can grow your audience through customer experience.
 How can you take care of your customers?
 [How can you] take care of your customers and employees?
 What do you need to do to make your business be set up for success?

 Why did you start podcasting?